AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 This has become a basis for my prototype project during my final year of the second semester: Machine And Deep Learning Library (MDLL).
 It had like linear regression, logistic regression and K-Means models only.
 But, I published the post for this and look for demand.

 Apparently, there was.
 A small amount of people struggling to use it and wanting to apply it to their games.
-So, I ended up developing the beginning of a true machine learning library in pure Lua.
+So, I ended up developing the beginning of a true machine learning library written in pure Lua.

 I had multiple names for my library as my previous library's name was too raw and crude.
 I looked at them online and made sure nobody already took it, regardless if it was a machine learning product or not.
 I ended up settling with DataPredict™, which isn't quite a bad name actually.